makrai/notes/hashimoto15-embed-transitive-verb-disamb-tensor-wsh.md

 * representing the meaning of transitive verb phrases (Grefenstette and Sadrzadeh, 2011; Grefenstette+ 2013; Kartsaklis+ 2012)
 * The meaning of a transitive verb is often ... disambiguated by its arguments,
-* capturing the meanings of transitive verb phrases [is useful in]
+* capturing the meanings of transitive verb phrases is useful in
   * semantic retrieval (Miyao+ 2006) and
-  * question answering (Who did What to Whom?)
-(Srihari and Li, 2000)
+  * question answering (Who did What to Whom?; Srihari and Li, 2000)
 * approaches to representing transitive verb phrases in a vector space
   * tensor calculus
     (Grefenstette and Sadrzadeh, 2011; Kartsaklis+ 2012; Van de Cruys+ 2013)